yoshuawuyts/vmd/README.md

  - `--window-autohidemenubar=true`: By default vmd always shows the menu bar.
    To hide it set this flag to `true`.
 The menu visibility can be toggled using the `Alt` key.
 Linux and Windows only.
+ - `--ignorefrontmatter={format1, format2}`: By default vmd ignores `yaml` frontmatter.
+   You can configure it to ignore other formats supported by [remark-frontmatter](https://github.com/wooorm/remark-frontmatter).

 ## Configuration